torvista/Zen_Cart-Language_File_Converter/README.md

 ## Usage
 1. DO NOT USE ON A LIVE SITE.
-2. TRY THIS ON A COPY OF YOUR LIVE SITE
+2. USE THIS ON A DEVELOPMENT COPY OF YOUR LIVE SITE
 3. DO NOT USE ON A LIVE SITE.

 IS THAT CLEAR ENOUGH?